AminMAD86/Buy-and-setup-netcup-vps/README.md

 In scp you can manage you vps.
 Link: https://www.servercontrolpanel.de/SCP/
 # client
 After getting your vps, you need a client to connect to your vps through SSH.
-Download and use moboxterm or termius (personally I'm using moboxterm)
+Download and use moboxterm or termius search them in google
+(personally I'm using moboxterm pro cracked version)
 # connect to your vps
 Connect to the vps via Mobaxterm
 1- Click session and open SSH tab